Find Affordable College Courses

-Non-Professional Legal Studies in Missouri
+Non-Professional General Legal Studies in Missouri

-Non-Professional Legal Studies Schools in Missouri
+Non-Professional General Legal Studies Schools in Missouri

-31 students earned Non-Professional General Legal Studies degrees in Missouri in the 2020-2021 year.
+In 2022-2023, 27 students earned their Non-Professional General Legal Studies degrees in MO.

-In terms of popularity, Non-Professional Legal Studies is the 193rd most popular major in the state out of a total 291 majors commonly available.
+In terms of popularity, Non-Professional General Legal Studies is the 193rd most popular major in the state out of a total 291 majors commonly available.

 Non-Professional General Legal Studies majors in the state tend to have the following degree levels: